I Know There's Something Going On

 "I Know There's Something Going On" is a song by the Swedish singer and ABBA member Anni-Frid "Frida" Lyngstad.
-Released in August 1982 as her debut English-language single and her first solo single since her version of "Fernando" in 1975, it was the lead single to her third studio album and her first in the English language, Something's Going On (1982).
+Released on 6 August 1982 as her debut English-language single and her first solo single since her version of "Fernando" in 1975, it was the lead single to her third studio album and her first in the English language, Something's Going On (1982).
 It was penned by Russ Ballard and produced by Phil Collins.

 Being released shortly before ABBA's hiatus, "I Know There's Something Going On" proved to be a major hit for Frida, peaking atop the music charts of Belgium and Switzerland and made the top ten in multiple European countries and Australia.
-Uniquely, it also became a somewhat large American hit, stalling out at number 13 on the Billboard Hot 100, peaking higher than many of ABBA's own singles on the chart.
+It also became a top-20 US hit, becoming the 20th-best-selling single of 1983 on the Billboard Hot 100, on which the song peaked at number 13.

 Background

 Recording began in ABBA's Polar Music Studio, Stockholm, in February 1982.
 Frida recorded the album during the last year of ABBA in the 20th century.
 At the time of recording this song/album, Frida wanted to distance herself from "the typical ABBA pop sound".
 "I Know There's Something Going On" was written by Russ Ballard and produced by Genesis drummer and singer Phil Collins, who also played drums on the song.
 The backing vocals are sung by Lyngstad herself and Collins.
 A one-hour TV documentary about the making of the album and this song is included in Frida - The DVD.
 The whole recording process, from day one in the studio to the release party, was filmed by Swedish television broadcaster SVT.
 This documentary includes interviews with Lyngstad and Collins, Björn and Benny from ABBA, as well as all the musicians involved with the album.